Members Portal

 Our team are committed to supporting members in a range of ways.
 You can see details on the team here.
 Should you have any initial questions or areas in which you’d like some advice or support with, please reach out to anyone on the list and we’ll be thrilled to help.

-If you told us in your membership form that you’re happy to recieve our newsletters, you’ll start to see these land in your inbox as well as information specifically selected for members.
+If you told us in your membership form that you’re happy to receive our newsletters, you’ll start to see these land in your inbox as well as information specifically selected for members.

 If you’re an individual or junior member lucky enough to be aged between 16 & 30, you can sign up to the Highlands and Islands Climate Collective network in addition to the standard members newsletter.
 HI Climate Collective is a quarterly newsletter which highlights specific opportunities and information for young people interested in climate action and sustainable careers.
 We promise we won’t fill your inbox with irrelevant content.